xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 ## Sound Quality
 I'm no audiophile, but I know what sounds good.
 This speaker is spectacular.
 The bass is surprisingly impressive, with my rap/hip-hop songs playing beautifully.

-The Play:1 could easily fill my previous studio apartment, and now still covers an impressive amount of space in the 2 bedroom basement apartment I'm currently in.
-Still, I'd love to have two just so that I have one specifically for my horrendous shower singing.
+The Play:1 could easily fill my previous studio apartment, and now still covers an impressive amount of space in the 2 bedroom apartment I'm currently in.
+Still, I'd love to have another just so that I have one specifically for my horrendous shower singing.

 {% image alignleft /uploads/2014/01/sonos-side_view.jpg "The Sonos Play:1 from the side" %}